Psoralea curtisiae: Description

-Otholobium curtisiae is a domed to spreading shrub of about 10 cm high with several 5–10 mm thick, curving stems that emerge vertically from the underground rhizome and which produce side shoots near their base.
+Psoralea curtisiae is a domed to spreading shrub of about 10 cm high with several 5–10 mm thick, curving stems that emerge vertically from the underground rhizome and which produce side shoots near their base.
 These stems are covered in brown bark that splits vertically and is covered with thickened, persistent scars of discarded stipules and old urn-shaped pustules.
 The young shoots are purplish green in colour and covered in both short and long, stiff hairs.
 Flowering shoots are clustered in the upper two axils of the new season's growth, set with dense white stiff hairs, and large urn-shaped pustules concentrated below the leaves.
 It has alternately set leaves, that each are accompanied at the base of the petiole by 2 awl-shaped, hairless stipules of 1.5–1.7 mm long and about 1.0 mm wide at their base, with a fringe of hairs along the edges and many orange coloured glands, particularly at their base.
 These stipules are fused only at their very base with the 0.5–1.0 mm long petiole.
 The stipules become smaller further up the shoot.
 At the top of the petiole are 3 flat, inverted lance-shaped to elongated and roughly rectangular, dark green leaflets of about 7–12 mm long and 2.5–3.0 mm wide, with one clearly visible vein along the length and dome-shaped glands on the surface.
 The density of the glands is higher on the underside of the leaflets.
 The leaflets have a wedge-shaped base, an entire margin and a pointed tip as an extension of the midvein (or mucro) that is straight in adult leaves except for the first leaves of the season that have recurved mucros.
 Both leaflets on the side are somewhat sickle-shaped, longer than the one in the middle, and have a hairless surface except for few stiff hairs pressed against the surface along the margins.